NASA-PDS/template-repo-nodejs/README.md

 | `@NASA-PDS/pds-software-pmc`        | `admin`    |
 | `@NASA-PDS/pds-operations`          | `admin`    |

+This template was populated with [Vite](https://vitejs.dev) with [React](https://react.dev).
+If neither of these apply to your Node.js project, feel free to edit those out.

-We also recommend the use of [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm), since different projects within the Planetary Data System require different versions of Node.js.
+We recommend the use of [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm), since different projects within the Planetary Data System require different versions of Node.js.
 This tool allows you to use a specific version of Node.js for each terminal session on your machine. ***If you haven't already, [install or update nvm](https://github.com/nvm-sh/nvm#installing-and-updating).***

 Once your `nvm` installation has been [verified](https://github.com/nvm-sh/nvm/blob/master/README.md#verify-installation), configured, and activated (see the [NVM README](https://github.com/nvm-sh/nvm#readme)), you can run the following commands